Anvitha00/fake_news_bot/README.md

 ## 📜 License

-This project is open-sourced and created purely for educational and self-learning p
+This project is open-sourced and created purely for educational and self-learning purposes